- Additional Information

 sulphate and bacitracin zinc.
 Polymyxin B sulphate and bacitracin zinc are antibacterials.

-Polyfax Ointment is used to help prevent infection of the skin following:
+Polyfax Ointment is mainly used to treat skin infections to help prevent infection of the skin following:

 Polyfax Ointment is used for the treatment of: